In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 According to Gallup, employees who distrust their leaders are more prone to quit their jobs than those whose leaders are trustworthy.
 This makes credibility stand out among the qualities of being a leader.

-Leaders must be able to create strong connections with their followers, build trust, and foster collaboration in order to effectively lead their teams.
+Leaders must be able to create strong connections with their followers, build trust, and foster collaboration to effectively lead their teams.

 The ability to build relationships is essential for any leader as it allows them to understand their team’s needs and challenges, provide guidance, and motivate them toward success.